jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Start with why.** Explain to others and yourself why is something important?
 What is the rationale behind your action?
 Give examples to bring it to life.

 - **Knowing what you don't want gets you closer to what you want.
 Always Invert.** Each no brings you closer to a yes.
 A lot of success in life and business comes from knowing what you should avoid eg. bad investments, bad marriage, bad food, bad behaviour etc. Amass long-term advantage by consistently being not stupid.

-- **Learn by doing.** Not reading/watching/listening.
-Don’t over study and under execute.
-You don't learn cooking by reading cooking books.

 - **Try it out before you go all in.** The only sure way to know that you are going to like or not like something is to try it out.
 Don't go all in from the very start.
 For new things, buy a 1 month subscriptions instead of locking in 36 months from day 1.
 Examples — Webflow, Squarespace, HabitTracker